Skip to content

 Answer: AB negative.
 About 0.6% of the US population.

-The follow-up is that O negative is the universal donor (any patient can receive it) and AB positive is the universal recipient (can receive any blood).
-Rare and universal are different things.
+Worth a follow-up: O negative is the universal donor (anyone can take it) and AB positive is the universal recipient (it can take anything).
+Rare and universal aren’t the same idea, which is exactly where teams tangle themselves up.

 69. What is the deepest known point in the world’s oceans?